-- 7.43 Policy H3 (Affordable Housing) requires that for development proposals for between 5 and 9 dwellings, the Applicant should make a financial contribution to enable the equivalent of 20% of the housing to be provided as affordable housing elsewhere within the Borough.
-The policy goes on to state that where, as a result of viability considerations, proposals fall short of the policy target the onus is on the developer to clearly demonstrate the circumstances justifying a lower affordable housing contribution. - 7.44 The Applicant submitted a viability assessment as part of the application.
-The report outlines the facts and figures and contends that the development would not be viable with the inclusion of an affordable housing contribution.
-The Council's Valuations Section have reviewed the viability information submitted with the current application and have determined that the scheme would not be viable with the full contribution.
-Instead, a financial contribution of twenty thousand pounds

-(payable upon occupation of the 5th unit) has been agreed as achievable together with a deferred contribution mechanism to ensure the Council shares in any future uplift in value of the site should the total sale value exceed the figures set out in the viability appraisal.
-This contribution, together with the deferred payment mechanism, would be secured as part of a section 106 legal agreement and on this basis the proposals are considered to accord with Policy H3.
+- 7.43 Policy H3 (Affordable Housing) requires that for development proposals for between 5 and 9 dwellings, the applicant should make a financial contribution to enable the equivalent of 20% of the housing to be provided as affordable housing elsewhere within the Borough.
+The policy goes on to state that where, as a result of viability considerations, proposals fall short of the policy target the onus is on the developer to clearly demonstrate the circumstances justifying a lower affordable housing contribution. - 7.44 The Applicant has submitted an updated viability assessment as part of this application.
+Like the previous viability assessment, this report concludes that the development would not be viable with the inclusion of an affordable housing contribution.
+In reviewing the previous viability information, it was determined that the earlier approved scheme would not be viable with the full affordable housing contribution levied.
+Instead, it was agreed that a financial contribution of £20,000 (payable upon occupation of the 5th unit) be paid together with a deferred contribution mechanism to ensure any future uplift in value of the site was shared. - 7.45 Whilst the Council's Valuations are reviewing the updated viability information, it is unlikely there will be any substantial change in this established viability position.
+As such, until confirmed by our Valuers, officers are content to proceed with an increased financial contribution calculated proportionately against the previous approved scheme (12.5% uplift).
+At present, this constitutes an increased financial contribution of £22,500 (payable upon occupation of the 5th unit), however may be subject to change.
+The finally agreed contribution together with wording for a deferred payment mechanism, would again be secured as part of a section 106 legal agreement.
+On this basis the proposals are considered to accord with Policy H3.